vramana/cherow/README.md

 ## Comments

 Single line, multiline and HTML comments are supported, and can be collected as well.
-Shebang comment nodes (`#!foo`) are skipped by default, and can't be collected.
+Hashbang comment nodes (`#!foo`) are skipped by default, and can't be collected.

 ### Comment collecting